Santa Barbara Wine Tasting Tour

 A 34-acre multi-use facility, the Earl Warren Showgrounds has it all: an equestrian arena, a 22,000-square-foot exhibit hall, off-track horse racing set-up, reception garden, in-line skating/hockey rink, and an RV parking lot.
 For more information, visit www.earlwarren.com

 Santa Barbara Maritime Museum

 Located on the edge of Santa Barbara Harbor, the 8,000-square-foot Santa Barbara Maritime Museum is chock full of enticing exhibits that feature everything from the Loughead F-1 Seaplane to various boat models.
 In addition, tours of tall ships and educational docent tours are available.
 Admission includes viewings of several films in the Munger Theater.
 For more information, visit www.sbmm.org.
-Please pick up your 2 for 1 discount card at the Front Desk of the Ramada Santa Barbara.
+Please pick up your 2 for 1 discount card at the Front Desk of the Ramada by Wyndham Santa Barbara.

 Chumash Casino Resort

 Great gaming is at the heart of the Chumash Casino Resort.
 Enjoy slot machines, table games like blackjack, poker, and Bingo in the smoke-free Samala Showroom.
 Live entertainment ranges from popular bands like Huey Lewis and the News to headlining comedians such as Lewis Black.
-For more information, visit www.chumashcasino.com Guests of the beautiful Ramada Santa Barbara receive special Free Play bonuses of $100.00
+For more information, visit www.chumashcasino.com Guests of the beautiful Ramada by Wyndham Santa Barbara receive special Free Play bonuses of $100.00

 Old Santa Barbara Mission